alfonsobries/brain-energy-tracker/resources/get_meals_instructions.md

     "fiber": 6,
     "common_allergens": ["fish"],
     "gluten_level": "none",
-    "lactose_level": "none"
+    "lactose_level": "none",
+    "description": "Grilled salmon fillet with quinoa and broccoli."
   }
 ]
 ```

-Remember, only return valid JSON, including the JSON structure as shown above.
-Under no circumstances should you return anything else.
-The values must be in English, regardless of the language of the input.
+Please ensure the returned JSON is valid and structured as shown above.
+The output should exclusively consist of the JSON data, with no additional text or explanations.
+All values must be in English, regardless of the language of the input.

-IMPORTANT: please do not return any other text that is not the JSON, no explanations, no considerations, no follow-up question, nothing just a plain valid JSON.
+**IMPORTANT:** Only the JSON output should be returned.
+No explanations, considerations, follow-up questions, or additional text should be included.

-## Food description:
+## Food Description:

 %s